Query Result Sets

 .select(SelectResult.expression(Meta.id))

-Result Set Format
+Result Set Formatβ

-contains dictionaries — one for each
+form SelectResult.expression(Meta.id) contains dictionaries ββone for each

 document matching the query criteria.
 Each result contains the ID under the id

-key — see Example 8.
+key ββsee Example 8.

 [